 • 2 teaspoons kosher salt

-• ½ teaspoon black pepper
+• ยฝ teaspoon black pepper

-• 1 tablespoon ground cumin
+• 1 Tablespoon ground cumin

 • 1 teaspoon smoked paprika

-• 1 5.5-ounce diced green chilis
+• 1 (5.5-ounce) diced green chilis

-• 2 15.5-ounce cans cannellini beans
+• 2 (15.5-ounce) cans cannellini beans

-• 1 ½ cups frozen corn
+• 1 ยฝ cups frozen corn

 • 2 cups chicken stock

-• 2 tablespoons lime juice
+• 2 Tablespoons lime juice

-• ¼ cup chopped fresh cilantro
+• ยผ cup chopped fresh cilantro

 Instructions

 • In a large stockpot or Dutch oven, heat the olive oil over medium-high heat.
 Once the oil is hot and begins to shimmer, add the onion and garlic cloves.
-Sauté for 5 to 6 minutes until softened.
+Sautรฉ for 5 to 6 minutes until softened.
 Add the ground chicken, salt, pepper, cumin, and smoked paprika.
 Continue to cook until the chicken is browned and cooked through, about 8 to 10 minutes.
 Turn the heat down to low, then add the diced green chilies.

 • In a food processor or blender, add one can of the beans, in addition to the drained liquid from the second can, then blend until smooth.
 You can add some of the chicken stock to thin it out, if necessary.